PrestaShop/open-source/content/maintainers-guide/reviewing-pull-requests.md

 - Add the label <label type="keyfeature">Key feature</label> if the Pull Request must be mentioned in the Release Note.
 - Add the label <label type="bcbreak">BC break</label> if the Pull Request introduces a [BC Break][bc-break].
 - Add the label <label type="needsdoc">Needs documentation</label> if the Pull Request introduces changes that need to be documented in [DevDocs][dev-doc].
+- Add the label <label type="needsupgrade">Needs autoupgrade PR</label> if the Pull Request introduces changes in configuration or data structure and existing installs need to be modified.
+- Add the label <label type="needstheme">Needs theme PR</label> if the Pull Request introduces changes that need theme modification to work.

 These actions are very important as they will be key to writing a good Release Note and ChangeLog for the next version.